Poreyy/PvPToggler/README.md

 * Compatible; This plugin is written to be compatible on legacy(1.8) & newer(1.20) versions of Minecraft.

-* And more; Putting every feature will make this list be so messy, thus, you can discover the rest yourself!
+* And more; You can discover the rest yourself!

 # Support
 For any problems, bugs, suggestions or questions regarding the plugin, contact the author using discord; *porey* is the username.